hashicorp/terraform/website/source/docs/enterprise/runs/index.html.md

 During the plan phase of a run, the command `terraform plan` is executed.
 Terraform performs a refresh and then determines what actions are necessary to reach the desired state specified in the Terraform configuration files.
-A successful plan outputs an executable file that is securely stored in Atlas and may be used in the subsequent apply.
+A successful plan outputs an executable file that is securely stored in Terrafrom Enterprise and may be used in the subsequent apply.

 Terraform plans do not change the state of infrastructure, so it is